How We Do Rulemaking

 From start to finish, we are committed to being transparent and involving the public in the rulemaking process.

-- Recently Adopted rules: the Board has voted to approve changes to the rules, the order of adoption is filed with the Code Reviser, and changes are being implemented.
-We keep recently adopted rules on this web page for 12-months after the rule’s official date of implementation.
+- Recently Adopted rules: The Board has voted to approve changes to the rules, the order of adoption is filed with the Code Reviser, and changes are being implemented.
+We generally keep recently adopted rules on this web page for 12-months after the rule’s official date of implementation.

 What are the typical phases in the rulemaking process?